AndrewsLabUCSF/PREVENTAD-biomarker-trajectories/README.md

 ### Important Notes
 - All analyses filter to baseline (at or before first biomarker measurement)
-- missForest imputation is used for missing CRS factor data; imputation quality metrics inform use of original vs. imputed scores
+- missForest (random forest-based single imputation) is used for missing CRS factor data; OOB error: NRMSE = 0.027, PFC = 0.210; score-level SD ratios are 1.013 (CogDRisk) and 1.007 (LIBRA2), indicating acceptable score-level fidelity for both
-- CogDRisk imputation quality: SD ratio = 0.823 (acceptable)
-- LIBRA2 imputation quality: SD ratio = 1.654 (concerning — use original scores for primary analyses)
 - SILA models require ≥2 biomarker visits; participants with only one visit are handled separately via `05_PREVENT-AD_singlevisi_scores.R`
 - Cox models use left truncation (delayed entry) to correct for differential study entry ages